Antibodies

 embeddingHash: Hex32;

-attestation: Hex32; // TEE attestation, when applicable
+attestation: Hex32; // CRE attestation, when published from a verdict

 publisher: Address;